There Are Two Kinds of People in the World

 - For Volkswagen, it's "passengers" and "drivers", with the hope of encouraging more people to be drivers.

 - One Internet ad uses false dichotomy form of this trope.
-It asks viewers whether or not China is the world's major superpower.
-Above the "yes" was an image of China's flag, while above the "no" was an image of the American flag.
-This essentially implies that people who answer "no" believe that America is the world's (only) major superpower.
+It asks viewers whether or not China is the world's (only) major superpower.
+Above the "yes" was an image of the PRC's flag, while above the "no" was an image of the USA's flag.
+This essentially implies that people who answer "no" believe that the USA is the world's (only) major superpower.
 The set-up also doesn't allow for both the USA and PRC to be superpowers, let alone India and the EU.
 Finally, the question kind of implies that the world's Great Powers and Secondary/Regional Powers don't matter in Geopolitical matters.

 Anime and Manga